intel/auto-round/README.md

 - `seqlen (int)`: Data length of the sequence for tuning (default is 2048).

 - `bs (int)`: Batch size for training (default is 8).

+- `scale_dtype (str)`: The data type of quantization scale to be used (default is "float32"), different kernels have different choices.

 - `amp (bool)`: Whether to use automatic mixed precision (default is True).